codesandbox/sandpack/website/docs/docs/faq.md

 **What is Sandpack?**

 Sandpack is an open ecosystem of components and utilities that allow you to compile and run modern frameworks in the browser.
 You can either use one of our predefined `components` for embedding the *CodeSandbox* experience into your projects, or you can build your own version of `sandpack`, on top of our standard components and utilities.
-As you walk through this guide, you will get deeper into our ecosystem.

 **How to load local or private dependencies?**